mediacloud/web-search/doc/management-commands.md

 ### To run Import Data
 * `python mcweb/manage.py importdata` in production terminal
-- will print out the status of the wiping and importing of all collections, sources, associations between them, feeds, and reset postgres sequences.
+- Will print out the status of the wiping and importing of all collections, sources, associations between them, feeds, and reset postgres sequences.
 - This process is required since the Sources and Collections models have changed, causing issues with the `importdata` command.